+Step Four

-Step Four Draft Review: A draft plan submittal is strongly recommended.
+Draft Review: A draft plan submittal is required.
 This step will enable the ARC to consider the design aspects of the house and site.
 Revisions at this stage can save many hours of production time needed to meet preliminary submittal requirements.
-Submit one full-size printed copy, one emailed PDF copy and one emailed AutoCAD-compatible copy by 4:00 pm, 14 days before the regularly scheduled ARC meeting.
+Submit one full-size printed copy and one emailed PDF copy by 1:00 pm, 14 days before the regularly scheduled ARC meeting.
 The review fee is due with this submittal.